Toseef-Ahmad/Tafil/FREE_VS_PRO_SYSTEM.md

 # 🎯 TAFIL Free vs Pro Feature System

-## Overview
+## Overview: "Taste of Power" Model

-A psychologically intelligent Free vs Pro system that:
+A revenue-optimized monetization system that:
-- Makes FREE users love the app and keep it installed
+- Lets FREE users **experience ALL features** with daily quotas
-- Makes PRO feel like a natural, inevitable upgrade
+- Creates **desire to upgrade** when they hit limits mid-task
-- Avoids anger, frustration, or "I must uninstall" reactions
+- Uses **glassmorphism paywalls** that feel premium, not annoying
-- Creates long-term retention and word-of-mouth
+- Converts users who are **already hooked** on the workflow
-- Maximizes revenue WITHOUT dark patterns
+- Never hard-locks features - always provides a "taste"

 ---